aryeelab/hichipper/README.md

 ## Output<a name="output"></a>
-Each time the user runs **hichipper**, a `*.hichipper.log` file containing information pertaining to the flow of the software execution is placed in the `out` directory (the object of the `--out` flag).
+Each time the user runs **hichipper**, a `*.hichipper.log` file containing information pertaining to the flow of the software execution is placed in the `out` directory (specified by the `--out` flag).
 Unless otherwise specified, a file ending in `*_hichipper-qcReport.pdf` provides the quality control report for the samples.
 These are the global output files for each particular run.